tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 ## Solution

-Parse source text as either goal, and if there is a parse error that may allow the other goal to parse the source text, then parse as the other goal.
+Parse source text as either goal, and if there is a parse error that may allow the other goal to parse, then parse as the other goal.
 After this, the goal is known unambiguously and the environment can safely perform initialization without the possibility of the source text being run in the wrong goal.

 ### Algorithm